 Richard Feynman was an American physicist who received a Nobel prize for his work in quantum electrodynamics.
 Undoubtedly a genius, and a bit of a curious character, Richard Feynman was also known as “The Great Explainer”.
-He would frequently diverge from the formal lecturing and employ diagrams and illustrations to convey complex topics and relationships to his students.
-He was notorious for asking others to explain concepts in a simple language to test their understanding, and his passionate delivery draw to his talks and lectures visionaires such as Albert Einstein or Bill Gates.
-His unparalleled teaching style, condensed into 4 simple points, became known as “The best way to learn (almost) anthing”.
+He would frequently diverge from formal lecturing and employ diagrams and illustrations to convey complex topics and relationships to his students.
+He was notorious for asking others to explain concepts in a simple language to test their understanding, and his passionate delivery brought to his talks and lectures visionaries such as Albert Einstein or Bill Gates.
+His unparalleled teaching style, condensed into 4 simple points, became known as “The best way to learn (almost) anything”.

 Feynman’s learning technique is effective for learning something new, deepening your understanding of what you already know, or helping you study for an exam.